Oktoberfest Sevens

 The Oktoberfest Rugby 7s was a rugby sevens tournament held in Munich, Germany, during the Oktoberfest event.
 In the first edition in 2017, Australia won the title in the final against Fiji, the Olympic champion from Rio.
 In 2019, South Africa won against Fiji, who made it again to the finals.
 The home team, Germany, finished 4th after losing to the All Blacks Sevens from New Zealand in the bronze medal match.
 In 2020 and 2021, the Oktoberfest Rugby 7s, had been cancelled due to the corona pandemic.
 The tournament will return to the Olympic Stadium in Munich 2022.

-Over 30,000 spectators from Germany and the World, mostly wearing fancy dress, celebrated in 2019 on the stands and created a unique atmosphere.
+Over 30,000 spectators from Germany and around the world, mostly wearing fancy dress, attended the 2019 event.

 Live acts, DJs and an entertainment program fill the breaks between the games over two days.

 In 2017 and 2019, the German TV station “Sport 1” broadcast the tournament live.
 Apart from this, the Oktoberfest Rugby 7s broadcasts in over 60 countries worldwide.